ballerina-platform/ballerina-dev-website/contribution-guide.md

 -  **runtime and tools (e.g., Ballerina Language Server):** <BALLERINA_PROJECT_ROOT>/distribution/zip/jballerina-tools/build/distributions/jballerina-tools-<version>-SNAPSHOT.zip.
 >**Note:** If you face an IOException error stating "Too many open files", this is due to the default number of possible open files being set to a lower number on your operating system than required for Ballerina to be compiled.
 You may have to increase the number of open files/file descriptors (FD) on your operating system to 1000000 (or higher).

-## Set up the developer environment
+## Set up the development environment

 See the below sections to set up IntelliJ IDEA or Eclipse as your development environment.